-If a bank account is registered to the transfer agent or an affiliate, who acts as an agent for the funds when opening, closing, and conducting business in the bank account, the transfer agent or an affiliate may invest overnight balances in the account in repurchase agreements.
-Any balances that are not invested in repurchase agreements remain in the bank account overnight.
+If a bank account is registered to the transfer agent or an affiliate, who acts as an agent for the funds when opening, closing, and conducting business in the bank account, the transfer agent or an affiliate may invest overnight balances in the account in repurchase agreements or money market funds.
+Any balances that are not invested in repurchase agreements or money market funds.
 Any risks associated with such an account are investment risks of the funds.
 A fund faces the risk of loss of these balances if the bank becomes insolvent.